IsaLubs/Number-Fill/README.md

 ### Tool used for Validating the Codes
 * [CI Python Linter](https://pep8ci.herokuapp.com/) was used to validate Python codes.

-### Other Online Resources used
-* [Figma](https://www.figma.com) was used to generate the flow chart to plan the logic flow of the game.

 ## Credits
 - Code Institute for the deployment terminal